Infineon/mtb-example-fx2g3-uvc-uac/README.md

 - The firmware adds 32 bytes of UVC header in the data received from the LVCMOS side before the data is sent to the USB side on the UVC BULK endpoint 1-IN
 - UVC header is inserted FPGA itself.
 To enable this feature, enable the PRE_ADDED_HEADER compiler flag in the *usb_app.h*

    > **Note:** This example does not support UVC header insertion using the LVCMOS IP.
 This option can only be used if the FPGA that provides the video data supports "enhanced mode" commands to trigger the UVC header (metadata) addition.
 This feature will be available in next release.

 ### Application workflow

-The application flow involves three steps - Initialization, USB device enumeration, and external flash programming.
+The application flow involves four steps - Initialization, USB device enumeration, UVC data transfer, and integrated UAC data transfer

 #### Initialization

 During initialization, the following steps are performed:
 1. All the required data structures are initialized.
 2. USBD and USB driver (CAL) layers are initialized.
 3. Application registers all descriptors supported by function/application with the USBD layer.